nehemiasblanco95/NewsApp/README.md

 # NewsApp

-This app has been made with Angular FrontEnd Framwork.
+This app has been made with Angular FrontEnd Framework.

 As a user you can search for news by keyword or phrase.